-A: If you can read standard music notation or tablature numbers, you’re off to a good start.
-Knowing the basic 8 notes of a C scale—CDEFGABC—or the scale + sharps and flats = 12 notes—would be helpful.
-Some ensemble arrangements include a part with chords.
+A: If you can read standard music notation OR tablature numbers, you’re off to a good start.
+Knowing the basic 8 notes of a C scale—CDEFGABC—or the C scale + sharps and flats = 12 notes—would be helpful.
+If you play only chords for now, look for an arrangement that includes a part with chords.

 Q: How many parts are in each arrangement?

-Q: What types of music are arranged for ensemble?
+Q: What types of music are arranged for an ensemble?